 Grab a snack and some water, and pat yourself on the back.
 You just climbed 2,300 vertical feet.
 Chat with other hikers, and peruse the interpretive panels describing the original 1918 fire lookout, the current lookout built in 1942, staffed until 1961 and restored by the Everett Mountaineers in 1989.
 Having rested a bit, you'll be fortified for the spectacular descent.

-Safety Precautions: Mount Pilchuck is not just a walk in the park!
+Safety precautions: Mount Pilchuck is not just a walk in the park!
 The hike is strenuous, and in the summer, the trail can be crowded.
 The trail gains 2,300 feet in less than 3 miles and requires walking over uneven terrain.
 Water is not available at the trail head and is scarce along the trail.
 Please be prepared with proper outdoor clothing, boots and plenty of water, and be ready for sudden weather changes.

-For your own and others' safety, please keep your pet on a leash and under control at all times.
+For your own and others' safety, keep your pet on a leash and under control at all times.
 Please consider your children's and pet's hiking abilities.

 Picnic & day-use facilities